Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance: Experimental Results

 \textbf{Guidance scale vs. evenness and divergence.} To better understand the dynamics between guidance weight $w$ and the evenness and divergence metrics detailed in Section~\ref{sec:motivation}, we computed these metrics over an extensive range of guidance weights on VAR-$d30$-$\methodname$.
 However, we note that there is an inherent correlation between each metric with $w$ since the nudges they evaluate include the guidance scales $\gamma_k$ (see Equation~\ref{eq:swar-cfg}), whose values depend on $w$ by design.
 Thus, to disassociate these metrics, we scaled them by a factor corresponding to the (reciprocal of the) respective guidance scales applied.
 Both the original scores (dashed lines) and scaled scores (solid lines) were plotted in Figure~\ref{fig:metric-analysis} (left).
 Interestingly, evenness and divergence exhibit a similar trend: they improve with increasing $w$, at a decaying rate proportional to $w$.
 Notably, these two scores meet at $w = 1.35$ (black line).
 Evaluating VAR-$d30$-$\methodname$ at this guidance weight yielded an FID of $\approx 1.98$, which is not too far off the optimal FID obtained at $w = 1.85$ (grey line).
 This result demonstrates the potential of evenness and divergence to approximate the optimal guidance weight to apply to a model, which could significantly alleviate the labour of hyperparameter tuning for large models.

-\textbf{Evenness and divergence vs. FID.} We also investigated the relationship between the proposed metrics and FID, as depicted in Figure~\ref{fig:metric-analysis} (centre).
-The similarity between the (scaled) scores is once again reflected.
-In particular, they both exhibit a sharp FID curve.
-Notably, the optimal FID is achieved at almost-equal evenness and divergence (within $0.06$ away from each other).
-This indicates a close connection between evenness-divergence equilibrium and FID optimality, providing further support for the notion raised in the above analysis.
+\textbf{Evenness and divergence vs. FID.} We further investigated the relationship between the proposed metrics and FID, as depicted in Figure~\ref{fig:metric-analysis} (centre).
+The striking similarity between the (scaled) scores is once again clearly reflected.
+In particular, they both exhibit a remarkably sharp FID curve under varying conditions.
+The optimal FID is attained at almost-equal evenness and divergence (within 0.06 away).
+This strongly indicates a close underlying connection between evenness-divergence equilibrium and FID optimality, providing further support for the ability of these two metrics to approximate the optimal guidance weight.

 \textbf{FID vs. IS.} Figure~\ref{fig:metric-analysis} (right) depicts the trade-off between sample diversity (IS) and fidelity (FID) of our method compared to \textsc{CFG}.
 As IS increases, both methods initially achieve lower FID, but beyond IS of $\approx 320$, further increases in diversity come at the cost of worsening fidelity, suggesting a natural limit to the achievable balance.
 Notably, within the proximity of the optimal trade-off, our method consistently outperforms \textsc{CFG}.
 Overall, the curve underscores that our method provides a slightly more favourable balance between diversity and realism.
 As suggested in Table~\ref{tab:swar-cond-imgen}, we expect this advantage to increase with model scale.